MathieuBuisson/PSCodeHealth/docs/Functions/Get-PSCodeHealthComplianceRule.md

 ### -SettingsGroup
 To filter the output compliance rules to only the ones located in the specified group.

-There are 2 settings groups in PSCodeHealthSettings.json, so there are 2 possible values for this parameter : 'FunctionHealthRecordMetricsRules' and 'OverallHealthReportMetricsRules'.
+There are 2 settings groups in PSCodeHealthSettings.json, so there are 2 possible values for this parameter : 'PerFunctionMetrics' and 'OverallMetrics'.

-Metrics in the FunctionHealthRecordMetricsRules group are generated for each individual function and metrics in the OverallHealthReportMetricsRules group are calculated for the entire file or folder specified in the 'Path' parameter of Invoke-PSCodeHealth.
+Metrics in the PerFunctionMetrics group are generated for each individual function and metrics in the OverallMetrics group are calculated for the entire file or folder specified in the 'Path' parameter of Invoke-PSCodeHealth.

 If not specified, compliance rules from both groups are output.